-Sydney also has an avid interest in the creation of contemporary music, and has enjoyed exploring new Canadian compositions including the title role in Dean Burry’s Pandora's Locker and the creation of Eva Braun in the 2015 premiere of Andrew Ager’s Führerbunker.
-Her love of chamber music has allotted her the opportunity to perform master-work compositions including: Shostakovich’s Seven Romances on Poetry by Blok (op.
+Beyond the opera stage, Sydney also has an avid interest in the creation of new works and the presentation of engaging concert repertoire.
+Her love of chamber music has allotted her the opportunity to explore master-work compositions including Shostakovich’s Seven Romances on Poetry by Blok (op.
 127) for soprano & piano trio, Chausson’s Chanson Perpetuelle, and Ernst Toch’s Die Chinesische Flöte with the Royal Conservatory of Music in partnership with the London Royal Academy in November 2019.
 While Sydney is excited by a variety of musical styles, she has a particular affinity for the music of Mozart, Bel Canto repertoire, and the music of Romantic Russian composers, having performed many iconic opuses of Rachmaninoff, Rimsky-Korsakov, and Shostakovich.

 When not performing, Sydney can be found doting upon her cat, Hugo Wolf, trying on shoes by John Fluevog, and binge watching British dramas.
 She holds a Bachelor's degree in Vocal Performance (Honours) from the University of Toronto (2017).
-Sydney is immensely grateful for the generous support of the Alberta Government and the Art Song Foundation of Canada, and the Weston Family Foundation.
+Sydney is immensely grateful for the generous support of the Alberta Government, the Art Song Foundation of Canada, and the Weston Family Foundation.